roman-milk/roman-milk.github.io/shemale-surprise-2.md

  "Go ahead," she purred.
 "Become my cocksucker."

  Somehow being called a cocksucker was the final straw needed to cross the invisible line that was between fantasy and reality.
 Reading stories on Literotica, the word cocksucker had always gotten me hard, although I couldn't explain it.
 Yet now, the name-calling directed at me, something I had fantasied about but never imagined actually happening to me (except for Mary's name calling last week), brought me full circle.
 I moved closer, my hands trembling, as I tugged down Mia's pantyhose to her knees, releasing her massive cock.
-Report_Story #3